libeanim/rsync-history-backup/README.md

 ## Initializing a backup

-1. To initialize a backup just run:
+1. To initialize a backup run:

         rhb init --source /path/to/local/folder --dest /path/to/backup/folder

   this will create a .rhb folder in your source directory containing the information required for the backup.
-  All the configuration is stored in a `config.json` file within these directory.
+  All the configuration is stored in a `config.json` file within this directory.
   There you can edit the `sync_options` to customize the synchronization behavior of rsync.